How deep learning with AI and ML in healthcare will positively change the industry

 - What Are Examples and Use Cases for AI and ML in Healthcare?

-- AI and Machine Learning Suggestions and Next Step for Healthcare
+- Recommendations and Next Step for AI and ML in Healthcare

-What’s the Difference Between AI and Machine Learning?
+What’s the Difference Between AI and ML in healthcare?

 Artificial intelligence technology can understand and interpret incoming information at a scale and speed well beyond that of the human brain.
 Machine learning lets devices learn from experience to do continuously smarter and more productive things without more human programming.

 A common simple example of AI: Siri on Apple devices and Alexa by Amazon.
 Any of us who ask them questions know they don’t always get it precisely right.
 (Yet.)
-But these technologies process and understand words and concepts and search rapidly through vast amounts of data to respond with an informed answer.
+But these technologies comprehend words, concepts and search rapidly through vast amounts of data to respond with an informed answer.

 A common simple example and application of machine learning: The Roomba, loved by vacuum-averse people around the world.
 Earlier versions of the Roomba acted based on their programming to follow certain patterns, bounce off of obstacles, and stop if they encountered something they couldn’t handle.
-Over time the Roomba (machine) learns (learning) to take different, more efficient and effective routes to cover and clean more areas more efficiently.
+Over time the Roomba learns to take different, more effective routes to cover and clean more areas more efficiently.

-Newer versions of the Roomba keep getting smarter and smarter, combining AI and machine learning to figure out how to scan the room, assess obstacles, create a smart route for cleaning, and even avoid pet poops.
+Newer versions of the Roomba keep getting smarter and smarter.
+It combines AI and ML to scan the room, assess obstacles, create a smart route for cleaning, and even avoid pet poops.

 Examples of AI in Healthcare